lcs-djones/TGJ2O-S3-2025/content/Tinkercad/Making a Keychain.md

 ## File submission

-Follow these requirements to submit your work: [[Submitting files from Tinkercad]]
+Follow these requirements to submit your work: [[Submitting your Tinkercad files]]

 ## Reflection prompts